stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

   }
 </style>
 ```
-Create a class called thick-green-border that puts a 10-pixel-wide green border with a style of solid around an HTML element, and apply that class to your cat photo.
+Create a class called `thick-green-border` that puts a 10-pixel-wide green border with a style of solid around an HTML element, and apply that class to your cat photo.

 Remember that you can apply multiple classes to an element by separating each class with a space within its class attribute.
 For example: `<img class="class1 class2">`

-- [x] Your img element should have the class smaller-image.
+- [x] Your img element should have the class `smaller-image`.
-- [x] Your img element should have the class thick-green-border.
+- [x] Your img element should have the class `thick-green-border`.
-- [x] Give your image a border width of 10px.
+- [x] Give your image a border width of `10px`.
-- [x] Give your image a border style of solid.
+- [x] Give your image a border style of `solid`.
 - [x] The border around your img element should be green.

 ```